-2. How do information technologies affect the development of Information age tendencies?
+2. How does IT affect the development of IA tendencies?

 3. What is information work and what is the difference between this kind of work and other kinds of human activities?

 4. What are the basic stages of economic development?